belong-inc/bbti-api-docs/README.md

   - Yes.
 In that case, please set the client side transaction id as `submissionId` in the pricing api (`/pricing/products` or `/pricing/codes`) payload.
   - This allows to search for transactions on the Belong side by transaction ID on the client side.

-## Further Information.
+## Further Information
 More API details are described in [here](./swagger) as Swagger document.

-The API and docs is expected to be changed/enriched in the future.
+The API and docs are expected to be changed/enriched in the future.

 # License
 This project is licensed under the Apache-2.0 License.